jewelsofthought/neshama/site/posts/qkab/kab_pieces.md

 That is the True sex drive – Desire for Union with the Beloved – the search for your B'shirt.

 The descent is also a descent into Duality.
 Where you see the One as Two.
-As described in the story of one of the four Rabbis – the one who entered and “became an apostate”, because he saw two where there is only One.
+As described in the story of one of the four Rabbis – the one who entered and "became an apostate", because he saw two where there is only One.
 The is the move into movement and form, that had to happen on a soul level.

 Metaphorically, it is the wave seeking its "identity".
 Just like we are the expression of a wave that has "collapsed into time", a spirit being (which is equivalent to a wave in our vocabulary), incorporeal, and timeless, manifesting in this 3d skin and existence.

 In fact, this is termed the _Tzimtzum_ – separation created by the contraction of the spiritual potential that is derived from the Omnipotent Presence.
 If desire is the only energy – what is your desire?
 Some say the ultimate is to desire nothing, no movement.
 However, the soul has now been split into masculine and feminine.
 They long to be joined into the Holy Matrimony of Union.

 As expressed in the film the Broken Crystal – the crystal that has a shard missing, creating Good and Bad.
-And the end is of them coming together, the light and the shadow, wave and particle joining to become the Supernal light – the light that throws no shadow, known as _“Tikkun Olam”_.
+And the end is of them coming together, the light and the shadow, wave and particle joining to become the Supernal light – the light that throws no shadow, known as _"Tikkun Olam"_.

 ## Free will and angels [qkab] (rambling)

-Call this “where the angels fear to tread” because they are forbidden to come down here without invitation or permission.
-They are also “afraid” to come down here, as they need to purify themselves after contact with this realm.
-Yet they are drawn to experience the realm of free will and once, having tasted it, they might revolt – and go “against” the will of G!d and, G!d forbid, sin – where sin is defined as not obeying the Will of **Ha'Shem**.
+Call this "where the angels fear to tread" because they are forbidden to come down here without invitation or permission.
+They are also "afraid" to come down here, as they need to purify themselves after contact with this realm.
+Yet they are drawn to experience the realm of free will and once, having tasted it, they might revolt – and go "against" the will of G!d and, G!d forbid, sin – where sin is defined as not obeying the Will of **Ha'Shem**.
 This is perhaps the story of Samael and his cohorts, who, after co-habiting with humans, became tainted and had to be removed by the flood.

 In fact, there is a possibility, that that is what the impetus to the story of the fall actually was.
-And we are fashioned from angels who wish to experience “free will”.
+And we are fashioned from angels who wish to experience "free will".

 ## Realm of Spirit